soupi/learn-haskell-blog-generator/src/07-environment.md

 ### First things first

-In this chapter we'll show a different approach to passing around `Env`, but please try using the argument passing approach first - it would help to have a point of reference to compare to better understand this other technique!
+In this chapter, we'll show a different approach to passing around `Env`, but please try using the argument passing approach first - it would help to have a point of reference to compare to better understand this other technique!